Pre-Medical Laboratory Science

 Finishing Up

-- Attend professional meetings from the ASCP and/or ASCLS
+- Attend professional meetings hosted by ASCP and/or ASCLS

 - Present research at the Undergraduate Research Symposium